 From what I could gather, however, most notaries public make more money through their additional traveling fees.

 There are plenty of industries that require notaries public, but some also seem to be more lucrative than others.
-Those that opt to specialize even further, into becoming a Notary Signing Agent, seem to be earning the most out of the group.
+Those that opt to specialize even further, into becoming an NSA, seem to be earning the most out of the group.

 This is because signing agents in the mortgage industry usually negotiate premium rates with the title companies or signing services that hire them and they make a considerable amount of income from this one part of the industry alone.